- Director's Welcome

 (Please note that any courses offered outside of SCOL require prior approval by the Director of the IBT LLM as well as the course instructor; both schools are on a Quarter system)

-Please note that not all all courses are offered every semester.
-Please click here for 2013-2014 course schedule.
+Please note that not all courses are offered every semester.
+Please click here for the tentative 2015 – 2016 schedule.

 American Legal System: Research, Writing and Analysis | L4064 International Students Only